isomerpages/nlb-learning/_singapore/Adults/AT SG.md

 #### **Programmes during Love Our Libraries and Archives 2023**

-Register for the programmes [here](https://www.eventbrite.sg/cc/all-things-singapore-at-sg-2023-2329109) on Eventbrite to secure a spot!
+Be sure to register for the programmes [here](https://www.eventbrite.sg/cc/all-things-singapore-at-sg-2023-2329109) to secure a spot.
 <br>

 <b>[ National Archives of Singapore ]</b>